Vegetarian Diet for Teens

 Meatless Mondays

-• The easiest way to start to explore a vegetarian diet is simply boycotting meat one day each week.
+• The easiest way to start exploring a vegetarian diet is to boycotting meat one day each week.

 • This is the best approach for those who want to try a vegetarian diet with little commitment.

-• It can also work for girls when the adults in their life are not supportive of their desire to go vegetarian.
+• It can also work for girls when the adults do not support their desire to go vegetarian.

-• It gives their parents the opportunity to experience how easy and healthy a vegetarian diet can be.
+• It allows their parents to experience how easy and healthy a vegetarian diet can be.

 Red Head